christphralden/notes/React/Architecture/API Layer & Fetch Functions.md

 Sources:
 [Path To A Clean(er) React Architecture - Profy Dev](https://www.youtube.com/watch?v=tl6NuSL8euY)
 <br>

-### Context?
+## Context?

 When creating a [[React]] component, it's best to have a mental model for [[Self-Contained Components]].
 Basically a component should manage everything internally which includes the UI, state, data, and other related stuffs, or in other words encapsulated.

-This is because React promotes Component Based Architecture, you can more about this in [[Atomic Design Pattern]] which talks about how you can design better components for your React Application.
+This is because React promotes Component Based Architecture, you can read more about this in [[Atomic Design Pattern]] which talks about how you can design better components for your React Application.

 **But is your implementation correct?**

 Some people might get the wrong idea and just dump a bunch of shit into one component and pray.
 That is not recommended.

 >Lets take a look at this example: